-Hands-on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skill is required in order to pass the skill and move to the next.
+Hands on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skill is required in order to pass the skill and move to the next.
+Weekly lab exercises and or assignments will be administered during face to face meetings as assigned by the instructor.